-You must submit an application to be considered for the award.
+- Application Required: You must submit an application to be considered for the scholarship.

-You are automatically considered for the scholarship when you apply to the university.
-An example would be entrance scholarships that are based on academic merit (usually your high school marks).
+- Application Not Required: You are automatically considered for the scholarship when you apply to the university.
+An example would be entrance scholarships, which are based on academic merit (usually your high school grades).

-A scholarship that can be awarded to you yearly, as long as you continue to meet all the requirements.
+- Renewable: A scholarship that can be awarded to you yearly, as long as you continue to meet all of the requirements.

-Check out eINFO Scholarship to find which university scholarships are available to you.
-Most universities also provide lists or search tools to help you look for scholarships, and you can usually find these on the Financial Aid Office website.
-You can also reach out to the Aboriginal Student Centre at your university for support when applying for scholarships.
-You’ll find more information about scholarships at your university on our university profiles.
+Most universities also provide lists or search tools to help you look for scholarships.
+You can usually find these on their financial aid office websites.
+You can also contact the Indigenous student centre at your university for support when applying for scholarships.

 What is a bursary?

-A bursary is money awarded based on financial need that you don’t have to pay back.
+A bursary is money awarded based on financial need that you do not have to pay back.
 You may also need to provide a budget to demonstrate financial need as part of the application process.

-The Indigenous Bursaries Search Tool is a searchable list of over 750 scholarships and bursaries across Canada, provided by donors and foundations to support Aboriginal learners in their studies.
+- The Indigenous Bursaries Search Tool is a searchable list of more than 750 scholarships and bursaries across Canada, provided by donors and foundations to support Indigenous students in their studies.

-The Métis Student Bursary is eligible to Métis students who apply through their university’s financial aid office or Aboriginal student centre.
+- The Métis Student Bursary is open to Métis students who apply through their university’s financial aid office or Indigenous student centre.
 This bursary is provided by the Métis Nation of Ontario.

-Indspire is an Indigenous-led charity that provides scholarships and bursaries for Indigenous students attending postsecondary education.
-Indspire’s website gives you information about types of financial aid and their application deadlines.
+- Indspire is an Indigenous-led charity that provides scholarships and bursaries for Indigenous students attending postsecondary education.
+Visit Indspire’s website for information about types of financial aid and their application deadlines.